wyz960521/tesa/README.md

 $ ./tesa -i example -L 14 -U 16
 ```

-L and U are low boundary and up boundary of scope of motif length separately.
+L and U are low boundary and up boundary of scope of length of potential motifs separately.
 We use this pair of parameters when we do not know the accurate length in advance.
 We sort the top n closures under each specific length in the increasing order of their pvalues and save the top o clousres in the ".closures" file.
 Especially, when the input value of L equals to U, it is equivalent to finding motifs in a specific length. '$ ./tesa -i example -L 14 -U 14' is equivalent to '$ ./tesa -i example -l 14'.

-## Running TESA using an input file with base coverage signal
+## Running TESA using an input file with sequencing coverage

 You can run TESA with another option using base coverage signal according to the following instructions:

-1. Make sure both Bedtools and BigWigMerge are ready.
+1. Make sure both ```Bedtools``` and ```BigWigMerge``` are ready.
 2. A peak file with BED format(for instance, [PREFIX].bed), two bigwig files named [PREFIX]_Forward.bw and [PREFIX]_Reverse.bw respectively and a reference file with FASTA format with its reference with FAI format are required.
 For instance, there is a toy run with test.bed, test_Forward.bw, test_Reverse.bw, sequence.fa and sequence.fa.fai as input.
 Additionally, you can generate reference using samtools.
 3. Run preprocessing script and generate output file *.tesa.
 ```console